 When it comes to substance abuse or mental health problems, you may have looked into the benefits that therapy can have for you.
 However, you may have overlooked the positive impact group counseling can have on your situation and your psyche When you are looking for help for a substance abuse or mental health problem, […]

-The Stressed Years of Their Lives: Helping Your Kid Survive and Thrive During Their College Years A review of the new book by Janet Hibbs, PhD, MFT and Anthony Rostain, MD, MA A depressed young adult named Nick lives at home with his parents, playing video games all night and rarely venturing outside of the […]
+The Stressed Years of Their Lives: Helping Your Kid Survive and Thrive During Their College Years A review of the book by Janet Hibbs, PhD, MFT and Anthony Rostain, MD, MA A depressed young adult named Nick lives at home with his parents, playing video games all night and rarely venturing outside of the house. […]

 Nothing was working.
 Nothing could seem to break depression’s hold on me.
 Its fingers gripped my neck, choking me at every turn — invisible hands pulling me even deeper down into despair.
 Eleven years.
 That’s how long I had already suffered at the hands of depression.
 By this point, I had already tried seven medications, […]